 On arrival in Trivandrum by international flight, you'll be met and depart immediately for the short drive north to Varkala.
-One of the hidden gems of the Kerala Coast, Varkala is an idyllic tropic beach setting- azure waters which are almost tepid, palm lined cliffs and a series of white sand beaches which are still sparselypopulated by tourists.
+One of the hidden gems of the Kerala Coast, Varkala is an idyllic tropic beach setting- azure waters which are almost tepid, palm lined cliffs and a series of white sand beaches which are still relatively sparsely populated by tourists.
 Overnight in Varkala.

-Morning around your accommodation to walk, cycle or explore by canoe; later drive 690 minutes to Cochin, with free time in the afternoon to explore the historic heart of Fort Cochin.
+Morning around your accommodation to walk, cycle or explore by canoe; later drive to Cochin, with an en route stop at Manakkodam village.
+Here you can join Sonu from our Cochin team- this is her home village- for a culturally sensitive and very informative time walking around the villages and meeting local people.
+Later in the day, drive the final hour or so up to Fort Cochin.
 This has been South India's most important trading port for over 500 years, and is home to many interesting sights, great shopping and a laidback atmosphere.
 Overnight in Cochin

 There is much to see in Fort Cochin and neighbouring Mattancherry.
 Trade along this coast has seen many and varied influences brought to bear on Cochin- signs of these can be seen in the Chinese Fishing Nets, a strong Christian and Muslim presence, India's oldest synagogue and the Dutch Palace.
 Tour Fort Cochin with a guide in the morning, and later in the day take a cruise on Cochin Harbour before capping off the day with a performance of traditional Keralan dance/drama, Kathakali, at a local cultural village.
 Overnight in Cochin.

-Continue the journey north with a morning drive to Cherutheruthy, a small town famous as the home of the Kerala Kalamandalam, a major Keralan music and dance school.
-Visit the school in the afternoon, overnight in Cherutheruthy.
+Continue the journey north with a morning drive to Cheruthuruthy, a small town famous as the home of the Kerala Kalamandalam, a major Keralan music and dance school.
+Visit the school in the afternoon, overnight in Cheruthuruthy.

 Two safaris during the day (dawn and dusk) by either boat or jeep.
 The waters of Kabini Lake recede at a steady rate after the monsoon period ends and a large, expansive area of grasslands is left behind as the water dries up.
 This is a prime habitat for elephants, gaur (Indian Bison), several species of deer, pigs and antelopes and a host of other animals.
-Jeep safaris into the heart of Nagarahole reveal a different habitat - dry deciduous forest with a dense under-storey provides a home for monkeys (macaques and langurs) as well as a huge array of bird species.
-Sloth Bears are also seen in the forest on occasion.
-Overnight at Kabini Lake/ Nagarahole.
+Jeep safaris into the heart of Nagarhole reveal a different habitat - dry deciduous forest with a dense under-storey provides a home for monkeys (macaques and langurs) as well as a huge array of bird species.
+Sloth bears are also seen in the forest on occasion, and the lucky few will see tigers and leopards.
+Overnight at Kabini Lake/ Nagarhole.